LaunchCodeEducation/java-web-development/docs/_sources/chapters/thymeleaf-views/template-iteration.rst.txt

       <p th:text = "${coffee.description}">Info</p>
    </th:block>

-Set up this way, the code gets interpreted as, *Repeat the following HTML elements once for each item in 'coffeeOptions'*.
-Each iteration of the loop renders a heading/paragraph pair using a new ``coffee`` object from ``coffeeOptions``.
+Set up this way, the code gets interpreted as, *"Repeat the following HTML elements once for each item in 'coffeeOptions'."* Each iteration of the loop renders a heading/paragraph pair using a new ``coffee`` object from ``coffeeOptions``.